The Co-relation Between the Interiors of a Home and the Mental Health of its Residents

 Lastly, enough cannot be said about the co-relation between an organized space and that too a minimalistic one and a steady, calm temperament.
 Clutter and stuffing of too much furniture overwhelms and overcrowds the mind.
 For optimum functioning of the mind-psyche labyrinth, it is imperative to keep the spaces that are frequently inhabited free of clutter and organised to the T. The mind tends to feel calm and at-ease in such an environment.
 When the mind is peaceful, easy and in a state of equanimity, it is more likely to come up with productive ideas to enhance the quality of life – it becomes more solution-focused than problem-driven.

-The volume of natural light, the textural elements of nature imitating patterns, the color of the walls, minimalism in the layout of furniture and eradication of clutter, collectively, impact the mental equilibrium of the residents.
+In interior Design, the volume of natural light, the textural elements of nature imitating patterns, the color of the walls, minimalism in the layout of furniture and eradication of clutter, collectively, impact the mental equilibrium of the residents.
 These elements have a lasting impact on the overall state of well-being of the residents.